koszullab/hicberg/README.md

 ### Important options

-When running hicberg, there are a handful parameters which are especially important:
+When running `hicberg`, there are a handful parameters which are especially important:

 * `-e DpnII,HinfI`: Restriction enzymes used in the Hi-C protocole (e.g DpnII, HinfI).
 * `-k 100`: maximum number of alignments returned by Bowtie2 for a read (for organisms with repetitive elements with a  large number of occurrences, we recommend limiting the search space).
 * `-m standard`: mode for the computation of probabilites, (standard uses coverage and p(s), full uses coverage, p(s) and density laws).
 * `--cpus 10`: number of cpu to allocate.
 * `-c plasmid2micron,chrMT`: circular chromosomes, molecule present in the genome (used in the computation of p(s) behavior).
+* `-o`: directory in which the output directory will be placed.
+* `-n`: name of the output folder that will contain the reconstructed data for a given experiment.

 ## <a id="contributing"></a> Contributing